-Terry also will strike up some after-hours fun with a Great American Songbook “Late Night NATS” session (Fri., June 22) and lead a breakout session titled “Performing the Great American Songbook with Singers” (Sun., June 24).
+Terry also will lead a Collaborative Piano Master Class, strike up some after-hours fun with a Great American Songbook “Late Night NATS” session (Fri., June 22) and lead a breakout session titled “Performing the Great American Songbook with Singers” (Sun., June 24).

 Terry has received wide acclaim for his presentation of classic American song.
 Most notably, he is featured with Stephanie Blythe on the album, As Long as There Are Songs, and in a Live from Lincoln Center national broadcast on PBS.
 (See below.)

 In addition to his collaborative work with Stephanie Blythe and Christine Brewer, Terry has performed with such esteemed vocalists as Jamie Barton, Nicole Cabell, Sasha Cooke, Eric Cutler, Joyce DiDonato, Giuseppe Filianoti, Denyce Graves, Susan Graham, Bryan Hymel, Brian Jagde, Joseph Kaiser, and Quinn Kelsey, among others.
 He has collaborated as a chamber musician with members of the Metropolitan Opera Orchestra, the Lyric Opera of Chicago Orchestra, the Gewandhaus Orchester, and the Pro Arte String Quartet.